dharple/organizer/README.md

 # Overview

-This project is an attempt at building a system for keeping track of storage boxes and locations.
+A web application for keeping track of storage boxes.

 # Requirements